-This course is the second in the Intermediate Accounting sequence.
+This course is the second course in the Intermediate Accounting sequence.
 It continues to develop accounting theory, using principles, concepts, and accounting pronouncements to analyze and resolve accounting issues.
 The nature, recognition, measurement, and disclosure requirements of liabilities will be examined.
 Additionally, students acquire an understanding of issues unique to corporations and will complete the study of the balance sheet by examining debt and equity issues.
 Preparation and use of the statement of cash flow will also be considered.
+Recent Financial Accounting Standards Board (FASB) pronouncements will be discussed, as well as, the implementation of International Financial Reporting Standards (IFRS).